 TGax Editor: Change the definitions below as follows (#CID 20443):

-target wake time (TWT) scheduling access point (AP): An AP that schedules broadcast TWTs and provides these schedules in a broadcast TWT element.
+target wake time (TWT) scheduling access point (AP): An AP that schedules broadcast TWTs and provides these broadcast TWT schedules(#20443) in a broadcast TWT element.

-target wake time (TWT) scheduled STA: A STA that follows the schedules provided in a broadcast TWT element.
+target wake time (TWT) scheduled STA: A STA that follows the broadcast TWT schedules(#20443) provided in a broadcast TWT element.

 TWT element